 All the hardware items you need to have to successfully dictate while doing other things.

-Things like taking a walk, ironing, exercising, driving etc and have your words be transcribed by Dragon when you get back to your computer.
+I’m talking about creating tons of content by dictating while taking a walk, ironing, exercising, gardening etc and have your words be transcribed by Dragon when you get back to your computer.

 You will need a voice recorder of some sort.